buddydev/bp-featured-members/readme.txt

 For documentation, Please see the [plugin page]( https://buddydev.com/plugins/bp-featured-members/ ).

 **For Support**, Please use [BuddyDev Support Forums](https://buddydev.com/support/forums/ ).

+Are you looking for more features for your BuddyPress site.
+We have got a lot of [BuddyPress plugins](https://buddydev.com/plugins/) that you may find helpful.

 == Installation ==